-Cantor Colburn's IP Transactional Practice Group has substantial experience representing clients in matters regarding ownership of intellectual property.
-Please do not hesitate to contact the Firm's IP Transactional Practice Chair Charlie O'Brien at cobrien@cantorcolburn.com and +1 (860) 286-2929, ext.
-1159 or your Cantor Colburn attorney with any questions you may have regarding this matter and your IP in general.
+If you have questions, please contact us.
+Members of Cantor Colburn's IP Transactional Practice Group have substantial experience representing clients in matters regarding ownership of intellectual property.
+Contact Charlie O'Brien, who chairs the Transactional Group, at cobrien@cantorcolburn.com and +1 (860) 286-2929, ext.
+1159, or your Cantor Colburn attorney, with any questions you may have regarding this matter and your IP in general.